isomerpages/mlaw-lab/_legal-services/2a-do-i-qualify-for-legal-aid.md

 Legal Aid is available to

-(a) Singapore citizens and permanent residents who are in Singapore;
+(a) Singapore citizens and permanent residents who are residing in Singapore;

-(b) (With effect from 1 Mar 2011) Citizens or residents of contracting states who are involved in applications under the Hague Convention on the Civil Aspects of International Child Abduction.
+(b) Citizens or residents of contracting states who are involved in applications under the Hague Convention on the Civil Aspects of International Child Abduction.
 (For more information, please refer to the Singapore Central Authority's website [here](https://www.msf.gov.sg/Singapore-Central-Authority/Pages/Hague-Convention-on-the-Civil-Aspects-of-International-Child-Abduction.aspx){:target="_blank"}.

-If you are below the age of 21, your guardian (e.g. your parent) must apply on your behalf.
+If you are below the age of 21, your parent or guardian must apply for legal aid on your behalf.

+In respect of a person who lacks mental capacity, the person seeking to be his Court appointed Deputy under the Mental Capacity Act must apply for legal aid on behalf of the mentally incapacitated person.

+A Deputy is a person appointed by the Court to make certain important decisions concerning the mentally incapacitated person's welfare, propert and/ot affairs.

-You must also pass the <a href="/legal-services/taking-the-means-test/">Means Test</a> and <a href="/legal-services/taking-the-merits-test/">Merits Test</a>.
+All applicants must also pass the Means Test <a href="/legal-services/taking-the-means-test/">Means Test</a> and Merits Test <a href="/legal-services/taking-the-merits-test/">Merits Test</a> before legal aid can be granted.

+NOTE: The Director of Legal Aid may refuse legal aid, even if the applicant has passed the means and merits tests, if it appears to him unreasonable that the applicant should receive it in the particular circumstances of the case, for example if there is a third party whose interests are aligned with the applicant's, who could afford to fund the litigation, and who would also benefit from the litigation.

 For information on the various aspects of the **Legal Aid Scheme**, you may download our brochure below: